 crews of these probes know that, due to the vast distances travelled, they can never return home.

-Explorer Probe 157 has landed & set up an outpost “Regal 1” on an unknown planet in orbit around Alpha Centauri B. The inhabitants and the new station are
+Explorer probe 157 has landed and the crew of thirty has set up an outpost “Regal 1” on an unknown planet circling Alpha Centauri B. The new station is secure at this time, but not

 Planet: Unnamed, can sustain human life